texfaq/texfaq.github.io/FAQ-AMSpkg.md

-These packages were derived from AMSTeX, a TeX macro package based on Plain TeX, originally written by Michael Spivak for the American Mathematical Society (AMS) during 1983&ndash;1985 and described in the book ''[The Joy of TeX](/FAQ-tex-books)''.
+These packages were derived from AMSTeX, a TeX macro package based on Plain TeX, originally written by Michael Spivak for the American Mathematical Society (AMS) during 1983&ndash;1985 and described in the book ''[The Joy of TeX](FAQ-tex-books)''.
 AMSTeX provides many features for producing more professional-looking maths formulas with less burden on authors.
 It pays attention to the finer details of sizing and positioning that mathematical publishers care about.
 However, it lacked automatic numbering and